wjenh/pidp1-mods/Docs/UsingM1pp.md

 assembler does not process those lines.

 Various combinations of +/- and spaces or tabs is illegal, these are fixed, e.g. '1 + 2' changed to '1+2'.
-A leading - can be an issue as in 'a -b', this probably doesn't do what you expect.
-Rather, it means 'add -b to a'.
-A warning is given.

 ## New features